ocrosby/making-change/README.md

 ## Setup

 I assume the Java SDK has already been installed and you have access to it in the PATH.
+Otherwise you can [download the version for your system here](https://www.oracle.com/java/technologies/downloads/) and follow the [setup instructions](https://docs.oracle.com/en/java/javase/18/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).

 ## Install Maven